Druspect/druspect/README.md

 ## About Me 🚀

-- **Work**: I specialize in managing HPC systems, Licensing servers, and providing automation assistance to my organization.
+- **Work**: I specialize in managing HPC systems, License servers, and providing automation assistance to my organization.
 I am always looking to optimize performance and efficiency regarding research and development.

-- **Learning**: Currently pursuing my Master's in Computer Science and AI, focused on research methods and practical applications for automation and narrow/research ai.
+- **Learning**: Currently pursuing a Master's in Computer Science and AI, focused on research methods and practical applications for automation and applied AI research.

-- **Hobbies**: When not tangled in code, I enjoy disc golf, exploring new virtual worlds, and spending cherished moments with my ever increasing family.
+- **Hobbies**: When not tangled in code, I enjoy disc golf, exploring new virtual worlds, and spending cherished moments with my growing family.

-- **Interests**: I am deeply interested in topics like AI innovations, geological phenomenon, and the intersection of science and faith.
+- **Interests**: I am deeply interested in topics like AI innovations, geological phenomenon, and the intersection of science and the natural world.

 ## Goals 🎯

 - Launching my own IT consulting firm.
 - Developing a Personal AI teacher and assistant.
-- Develop Groundbreaking geologic software based on algorithmic methodologies to improve interpretation.
+- Develop groundbreaking geologic software based on algorithmic methodologies to improve interpretation.
 - Continuously learning and mastering new technologies.

 ## Tech Stack 🛠️